centros4520/t-2021/_projects/2014-2-enabling-community-coLAB.md

 blurb: "Co-develop solutions to empower persons with disabilities as consumers, employees and entrepreneurs."
 ---
 {% include image-full.html file="/2014/2/enable-3.jpg" alt="Seed Round Group Photo" height="500px" type="full" %}
-Enabling Community coLAB was a 2 day social innovation hackathon organised by the Ministry of Social and Family Development(MSF), SG Enable and UP Singapore.
+<p class='sublead'>Enabling Community coLAB was a 2 day social innovation hackathon organised by the Ministry of Social and Family Development(MSF), SG Enable and UP Singapore.</p>

 More than 100 participants came together over the weekend of 5-6 April 2014 to create solutions to empower persons with disabilities as consumers, employees and entrepreneurs.
 <!--more-->
 ### The Brief
 Approximately 3% of Singaporeans are living with a disability.
 Unfortunately, lack of understanding and engagement from the wider community often act as a barrier to enable them work, play, shop, and to be part of the community, making a contribution to their families and the society.
 Enabling Community coLAB aims to address the challenge of empowering people with disabilities as consumers, employees and/or entrepreneurs.